 After over a year of people being locked up and limited to space, I can’t imagine why anyone would want to visit a zoo and pay to fund the exact same thing.
 Choosing to visit an animal sanctuary allows people the opportunity to interact with animals and learn about their lives without contributing to any kind of suffering.

 I can’t recommend Ananda Animal Sanctuary enough.
 The full team here were incredibly enthusiastic about the lives in their care and the stories behind them.
-We left in high spirits, sound in the knowledge that there’s people like them who truly care about animal welfare.
+We left in high spirits, sound in the knowledge that there are people like them who truly care about animal welfare.